MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/Starting-Windows-PowerShell.md

 ---
-description: This article explains the ways of starting various versions of PowerShell. ms.date: 05/04/2023
+description: This article explains the ways of starting various versions of PowerShell. ms.date: 10/23/2023
 title: Starting Windows PowerShell
 ---

 # Starting Windows PowerShell

-Windows PowerShell is a scripting engine `.DLL` that's embedded into multiple hosts.
+Windows PowerShell is a scripting engine that's embedded into multiple hosts.
 The most common hosts you'll start are the interactive command-line `powershell.exe` and the Interactive Scripting Environment `powershell_ise.exe`.

-To start Windows PowerShell on Windows Server 2012 R2, Windows 8.1, Windows Server 2012, and Windows 8, see [Common Management Tasks and Navigation in Windows][08].

 ## PowerShell has renamed binary